HydraCG/Specifications/README.md

 #### Defined by Hydra
 - how resources can incorporate Hydra descriptions and/or controls
   - in particular, in which graph this should happen
+- describing representations
+  - properties that a resource representation will list

 ### Collections